Creating and visualizing tilesets

-Once you are all set getting access to the Tiler, creating a tileset is as easy as opening your Postgres console and running a query.
-In this case, we are going to create a simple tileset (see Tileset procedures) from a couple of joined tables: one containing demographic information for the US at the census tract level, the other containing the geometries of the census tracts.
+Once you are all set getting access to the Tiler, creating a tileset is as easy as opening your Redshift console and running a query.
+In this case, we are going to create a simple tileset (see Tileset procedures) from a couple of joined tables: one containing demographic information for Spain at the census section level, the other containing the geometries of the census sections.

-The result will be a tileset with the geometry and the total population per census tract:
+The result will be a tileset with the geometry and the total population (

 The CARTO Workspace offers access to the Data Explorer, where you will be able to preview your tilesets, and Builder, CARTO’s state-of-the-art map making tool, where you will be able to style them, include them in your visualizations and share them.